rylamb/Clean_Code_Notes/README.md

       Not every use of a `Map` needs to be isolated in this form.
 Rather, it is advised to not pass `Maps` (or any other interface at a boundary) around your system.
 If you use a boundary interface like `Map`, keep it inside the class, or close family of classes, where it is used.
 Avoid returning it from, or accepting it as an argument to, public APIs.

-2. **Exploring and Learning Boundaries**
+2. **Exploring and Learning Boundaries** <a name="boundaries-2"></a>
     - Instead of immediately implementing third-party APIs, only to be bogged down in debugging sessions trying to determine if the bugs are in our code our theirs, consider writing _learning tests_.
 These tests can help us better understand how a third-party library functions in the scenarios that we intend to use them.
-(If we keep these tests around we may also immediately know when a third-party library has introduced a breaking change.)

-3. **Learning _log4j_**

-4. **Learning Tests Are Better Than Free**
+4. **Learning (Boundary) Tests Are Better Than Free** <a name="boundaries-3"></a>
+    - Learning tests verify that the third-party packages we are using work the way we expect them to.
+Additionally, if third-party libraries are changed in a way that makes them incompatible with our tests, we find out right away.
+This helps us manage code breaking changes introduced by third-party libraries and ease the pain of migration to newer versions.
+We had to learn how to use the library anyway, so we might as well write some tests while we're at it.

-5. **Using Code That Does Not Yet Exist**
+5. **Using Code That Does Not Yet Exist** <a name="boundaries-4"></a>
+    - Sometimes APIs are poorly documented black boxes, or simply don't offer the interface we'd like.
+In situations like this, consider designing the interface you wish you had, then create an [ADAPTER](https://en.wikipedia.org/wiki/Adapter_pattern) to encapsulate the interaction with the API.
+This provides a single place to change when the API evolves.
+Additionally, we can create fake adapters to test our interface, and create boundary tests to verify the API is being used correctly.

 6. **Clean Boundaries**
+    - Code at boundaries need clear separation and tests that define expectations.
+Avoid letting too much of our code know about third-party particulars and instead depend on something you control.
+Management of third-party boundaries can be accomplished by having very few places that refer to them (see [Using Third-Party Code](#boundaries-1) and [Using Code That Does Not Yet Exist](#boundaries-4)).